open-obfuscator/doc/omvll/passes/strings-encoding/index.md

 is easy to dump during the execution of the binary so it is not the best spot to decode a sensitive string.

-*-> What about the stack? <i class="fa-solid fa-face-raised-eyebrow"> </i>*
+*-> What about the strings local to a function? <i class="fa-solid fa-face-raised-eyebrow"> </i>*

-The stack has interesting anti-dump properties for this operation:

-1. The stack frame is local to a function (i.e not global as the `data` section)
-2. The address where the string is decoded on the stack is not fixed at compile time (compare to the **relative** virtual address of the data section)

-So the idea is to decode the string (from the `data` section) directly on the stack.
+It turns out that, we can decode mutable strings (i.e., coming from `data` section) and constant strings directly within the function itself.

 Let's consider this new version of the `check_code` function: